POTATOX35/wifi-qr-generator/README.md

 # WIFI QR Generator

-You can generate your wifi QR code without any internet connection.
-Just type wifi name and click the button.
+Just click the button.
 Your QR code is ready !